X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres

 \section{Results: Threat Assessment}

-Having characterized the lethal X-ray dose to the stratosphere, and the output of the brightest X-ray SNe, we are now in a position to assess the threat that these explosions pose to the biosphere.
+Having characterized the effects of a lethal X-ray dose on the atmosphere and the output of the brightest X-ray SNe, we are now in a position to assess the threat that these explosions pose to the biosphere.
 Table \ref{tab:SNCalcs} displays the total X-ray energy output, $E_{\rm X}$, for the 31 SNe analyzed.
-Plugging these numbers into eq.~(\ref{eq:lethdist}), using the critical fluence value of 400 kJ/m$^2$ from eq.~(\ref{eq:FlucritX}), reveals the lethal distance, $\lethdist_{\rm X}$, for each SN.
-Over half of the SNe have lethal distances well over one parsec.
+Plugging these numbers into Equation~(\ref{eq:lethdist}), using the critical fluence value of 400 kJ m$^{-2}$ from Equation~(\ref{eq:FlucritX}), reveals the lethal distance, $\lethdist_{\rm X}$, for each SN.
+Over half of the SNe have lethal distances well over 1 pc.
 The 10 Type IIn SNe show the highest average range of influence, with lethal distances in the tens of parsecs.
-As derived from the likely ozone depletion that would occur at this fluence, these SNe are shown to pose a substantial threat to nearby planets.
+As derived from the likely ozone depletion that would occur at this fluence, these SNe are shown to pose a substantial threat to nearby habitable planets.
 This much is evident even with the restrictive limitations we have imposed in our analysis of the total X-ray emission (only confirmed observational epochs and energy ranges).